robmadden/unity/unity_outline.md

     - In this phase, the student will build a more sophisticated 2D game such as Angry Birds which [Unity suggests](http://unity3d.com/learn/tutorials/modules/beginner/live-training-archive/making-angry-birds-style-game) is an "intermediate" level of game to build, or a 3D intermediate game.
     - Student will also learn more advanced git techniques such as merging, rebasing, etc.

+1. Setting up the Environment
+    - Assignment: Setting the sprite
+    - Assignment: Adding grass
+    - Assignment: Adding a 2D edge collider to the grass
+    - Sorting layers

+2. Setting up the Camera
+    - Setting the size

+3. Adding the catapult (This is sort of analagous to the player module)
+    - Adding the components of the catapult and setting layers correctly
+    - Adding the asteroid to the catapult
+        - Applying the physics engine to the asteroid sprite
+            - Adding linear drag
+            - Adding angular drag
+        - Adding circular 2D collider
+            - Modifying the radius
+    - Adding the catapult slings
+    - Adding the spring joint 2D to the asteroid
+        - anchor to the catapult
+    - Adding the rubber bands
+        - Add the line renderers to the catapult
+        - Add the new material to define the band
+        - Set material on line renderers
+    - Adding the ProjectileDragging.cs script to Asteroid
+        - TODO: breakdown of different coding challenges here

+4. Modifying the camera to follow the Asteroid
+    - Adding a script that controls the camera position, add the script to Main Camera
+    - Adding boundary markers (left and right)

+5. Getting the game to restart
+    - Add Boundary object that is a trigger to restart the game
+    - Add reset script

+6. Building the Structures to be knocked down
+    - Same patterns as always, add the colliders

+7. Adding the Target
+    - Adding the script to control the amount of damage the asteroid does

+8. Adding a Score System

+9. Adding More Levels

 ## Advanced Phase (260 Hours)

 Build your own game from scratch (with assets from Unity) from a pool of games that we predetermine are sophisticated enough.